kodecocodes/i10t/user-notifications/user-notifications.markdown

 Remote push notifications were released way back in iOS 3, followed by local notifications in iOS 4.
 Looking through your most used apps, many of them likely leverage one or both of these types of User Notifications.
 They are integral to keeping users engaged in an app, up to date, and in near real time communication with others.

-For such an important feature, they haven't change all that much over the years. iOS 8 introduced the ability to implement custom actions in your application triggered by buttons in the notification. iOS 9 added text input as another custom action.
+For such an important feature, they haven't changed all that much over the years. iOS 8 introduced the ability to implement custom actions in your application triggered by buttons in the notification. iOS 9 added text input as another custom action.

 With iOS 10, Apple has made sweeping changes, really opening up notifications to developers:

 - **Media attachments** can be added to notifications, including audio, video and images.
 - **Notification Content extensions** allow you to create custom interfaces for notifications.
 - **Managing notifications** is now possible with interfaces in the new user notification center.
 - **Notification Service app extensions** allow you to process remote notification payloads before they're delivered.

 In this chapter, you'll explore all of these features.
 For Notification Service app extensions, you'll need a device running iOS 10 and a basic understanding of configuring remote notifications.
-For the later, you may want to review *Push Notifications Tutorial: Getting Started* here - [raywenderlich.com/123862](http://raywenderlich.com/123862).
+For later, you may want to review *Push Notifications Tutorial: Getting Started* here - [raywenderlich.com/123862](http://raywenderlich.com/123862).

 ## Getting Started